 2. Submit a letter from your Program Director confirming your status.

-3. Return all application documents to ACDS by November 1, 2018.
+3. Return all application documents to ACDS by the published deadline.

-Applications for the award must be received by November 1, 2018.
-Contact the ACDS office for applications or further information at (414) 918-9805 or by email at firstname.lastname@example.org.
+Additional questions can be directed to the ACDS office at (414) 918-9805 or by email at firstname.lastname@example.org.